authup/python-sdk/README.md

 app as a first argument for server side libraries (e.g. FastApi, Flask).

 ### httpx
-For synchronously using the plugin with httpx, you can use the `AuthupHttpx` class and pass an instance to your `httpx.Client` or a basic `httpx.Request` as the `auth` parameter:
+For synchronously using the plugin with [httpx](https://github.com/encode/httpx) , you can use the `AuthupHttpx` class and pass an instance to your
+`httpx.Client` or a basic `httpx.Request` as the `auth` parameter:

 ```python